Seat Leon Estate review

 As in any car of this size, putting three adults in the back is a bit of a squeeze, but the outer rear seats have Isofix mounting for the easy fitting of child seats.

-Seat Leon Estate 2020 rear seats
+Seat Leon Estate boot

 Seat folding and flexibility